Burnette Chapel shooting: Trial

 Samson was indicted on 43 charges, including first-degree murder, aggravated assault, and civil rights intimidation.
 His trial began on May 20, 2019.
 Prosecutors argued that Samson arrived at the church with the intention of killing 10 white churchgoers as retaliation for the 2015 Charleston church shooting, in which 9 African-American churchgoers were killed by a white supremacist.
 Samson's defense argued that Samson's actions were not premeditated, and were instead spontaneous and intended to effectuate his suicide.

-Jurors deliberated for less than five hours before delivering the verdict against Emanuel Kidega Samson, and on May 24, 2019, the jury found him guilty of all 43 counts in the indictment, including first-degree murder and attempted murder.
-Samson was sentenced to life in prison without the possibility of parole as the District Attorney did not seek the death penalty.
+Jurors deliberated for less than five hours before delivering the verdict against Emanuel Kidega Samson, and on May 24, the jury found him guilty of all 43 counts in the indictment, including first-degree murder and attempted murder.
+On May 28, 2019, Samson was sentenced to life in prison without the possibility of parole as the District Attorney did not seek the death penalty.

 Emanuel Kidega Samson is currently incarcerated in the Riverbend Maximum Security Institution.